 The only difference between a Class V highway and its cousin, Highways to Summer Cottages, is the absence of the maintenance obligation during the four-month period.
 In fact, the statute governing this classification refers to the winter months simply as an “exception” to the maintenance obligation otherwise applicable to Class V roads.

 When municipalities make the Highways to Summer Cottages designation using the layout process, the municipality must make a determination that “occasion” exists for the action, and damages must be paid to qualifying property owners.
-The legislative body vote as to Class V roads is analogous to a discontinuance, so a qualifying property owner likely can file an action seeking an award of damages.
+The legislative body vote as to Class V roads is analogous to a discontinuance.
+Because of this, a qualifying property owner likely can file an action seeking an award of damages.

 Municipalities must post at the entrances of these roads “notices of the closing and opening thereof.”